 Periodontal Therapy FAQs

-No. Your gum treatments for periodontal disease will not cause gum irritation.
+No, your gum treatments for periodontal disease will not cause gum irritation.
 Think of periodontal therapy as a deep massage for your gums.
 After treatment, your gums will feel refreshed and healthy.
 They may be a little tender and sensitive at first, but no irritation will occur.

-No. Treatment for bleeding gums will not drastically change your gum line.
+No, treatment for bleeding gums will not drastically change your gum line.
 Periodontal therapy actually promotes healthy gum growth.
 After we remove the unhealthy gum tissue, we create room for your gums to grow back healthier than ever.

 Gum disease creates a large opportunity for bacteria to penetrate your bloodstream.
 If left unchecked, gum disease can progress and contribute to other health issues, including oral cancer.
 Your dentist can accurately diagnose your chances of getting oral cancer.

-Schedule a Periodontal Consultation Today
+Schedule an Exam and Consultation Today

 Are you looking for a way to improve your oral health and keep your teeth and gums strong?
 If so, scheduling a periodontal consultation with our experienced dentists is a great first step.
 Call us at 803-400-8729 to schedule a consultation, or request an appointment online.